php-dev-br/composer-doc-pt-br/doc/repositorios.md

-* **Separate ecosystem:** If you have a project which has its own ecosystem, and the packages aren't really reusable by the greater PHP community, you might want to keep them separate to packagist.
+* **Separate ecosystem:** If you have a project which has its own ecosystem, and the packages aren't really reusable by the greater PHP community, you might want to keep them separate to Packagist.
 An example of this would be wordpress plugins.

 For hosting your own packages, a native `composer` type of repository is